ClojureBridge/board/checklist_for_new_board.md

   1. Add to the board <http://help.trello.com/article/717-adding-people-to-a-board>
   2. Add to the team <http://help.trello.com/article/715-inviting-people-to-an-organization>

-#### LastPass account
-- send invitation (should be done by administrator user)
-- add she or he to the ClojureBridge group on LastPass

 #### Google Apps account
 - should have xxx@clojurebridge.org email account at Google Apps